 4. Lacking Evidence Of Business Credibility

 Since small businesses are anonymous and obscure constructs, they need some recognition.
-Even if you’re a genuine business owner who happens to run a business website online, your business can go down if you don’t have the proof of your authenticity.
+Even if you’re a genuine business owner who happens to run a business website online, your business can go down if you don’t have the proof of your authenticity or if the brand identity is not credible.

 Testimonials from previous customers, certification from some well-known source, BBB, customer and sales stats, and other data that exhibits your business’s growth and development etc. are the fundamental elements of credibility that are required for every online business.
 If you don’t have any of these, then be prepared to get labeled with a ‘fake’ tag!